 In the Pre-September 11 Scenario, the 16-acre WTC complex, built by the Port Authority between 1966 and 1981, comprised six buildings, including the 110-story Twin Towers (1 and 2 WTC).
 These 1,350-foot-tall aluminum-clad towers were the tallest buildings in the world when completed in 1972 and 1973.
-Other buildings located in the WTC included a 22-story hotel (3 WTC), two nine-story buildings (4 and 5 WTC), and an eight-story U.S. Customs House (6 WTC).
+Other buildings located on the WTC Site included a 22-story hotel (3 WTC), two nine-story buildings (4 and 5 WTC), and an eight-story U.S. Customs House (6 WTC).
 These buildings were situated around the Austin J. Tobin Plaza, which was decorated with several sculptures by prominent artists, including Fritz Koenig (the Sphere), James Rosati (Ideogram), and Masayuki Nagare (unnamed granite).
 A concourse was located directly below the Plaza and consisted of a retail mall and transportation hub.
 A pedestrian bridge over Route 9A connected the northern part of the WTC with the commercial core of BPC.

-All buildings in the WTC, except 3 WTC, were designed by Minoru Yamasaki & Associates and Emery Roth and Sons.
-The Marriott Hotel (originally the Vista International Hotel), located at 3 WTC, was designed by Skidmore, Owings & Merrill and was constructed in 1981.
+All buildings on the WTC Site, except 3 WTC, were designed by Minoru Yamasaki & Associates and Emery Roth and Sons.
+The Marriott Hotel (originally Vista International Hotel), located at 3 WTC, was designed by Skidmore, Owings & Merrill and was constructed in 1981.

 Prior to September 11, the block at the corner of Liberty Street and Route 9A was an active parking lot and the site of the St. Nicholas Greek Orthodox Church, destroyed on September 11.
 This small Greek Orthodox church stood at 155 Cedar Street, south of the WTC.
-Established in 1916 by Greek immigrants, it was only 35 feet tall with a rooftop bell cote.
+Established in 1917 by Greek immigrants, it was only 35 feet tall with a rooftop bell cote.
 The church was notable for its small scale and its icons, which were a gift from the last czar of Russia, Nicholas II.
 The block to the east was occupied by a 39-story office building at 130 Liberty Street.
 Located directly across Liberty Street from 2 WTC, it was a fully occupied office tower with ground-floor retail.
 It had a plaza with a fountain, above which was an additional plaza level that was originally intended to connect to the plaza level at the WTC.

-As of September 11, none of the buildings in the WTC or on the Southern Site was listed on or determined to be eligible for listing on the S/NR or designated as a NYCL.
-Buildings that were part of the WTC were evaluated in 1989 as part of the Route 9A Project and were determined ineligible for S/NR listing.
-Buildings on the Southern Site had never been evaluated for eligibility.
+As of September 11, none the buildings on the WTC Site and Southern Site were listed on or determined eligible for listing on the S/NR or designated as a NYCL.